noteed/actions/README.md

 Here is the URL for the secrets of this particular repository: https://github.com/noteed/actions/settings/secrets

-It seems the application key should have read-write access to the bucket.
+It seems the application key should have read-write access (write access is not enough) to the bucket.

+Saving to Backblaze B2 can be done with this [GitHub Action](https://github.com/noteed/backblaze-b2-action) but since it runs in a container, it's hard to give it the `./result` symlink to upload.
+Using the `b2` command directly is easier.